influenzanet/influenzanet.github.io/docs/survey-engine/01-structure.md

 ## Overview

-To summary, a survey can be described as hierarchical structure (like a tree) of elements called `Item` (elements can be a single element, a leaf of the tree, or a group of elements, a node).
+In this engine, a survey is described as hierarchical structure (a tree) of elements called `Item` (these elements can be a single element, a leaf of the tree, or a group of elements, a node of the survey tree).
 The leaf are the questions, and each question is composed of a set of components, describing the question content (for display like question label, text or input to collect the data).

-The survey definition is composed of two kinds of elements:
+The Survey Definition is composed of two kinds of elements:

 - `Item`, can be a single item (a "question"), named `SingleItem` or a group of items, named `GroupItem`
 - `ItemComponent` hold by a `SingleItem`, describing the question content.
 It can also be organized as a tree of component by using `ItemGroupComponent` (see Components)